jenhuls/flow-css/README.md

 #### File / Directory structure

-There is no right or wrong way to structure the CSS files, but keeping them organized in a module-type manner is the best way to manage a large project.
+There is no right or wrong way to structure the CSS files, but keeping them organized in a modular manner is the best way to manage a large project.

 Ex-
 ```